 4. Is Shiatsu painful?

-Shiatsu uses a firm but always respectful pressure towards the pain threshold of each recipient.
-To achieve this, the practitioner does not force, and performs the pressure until when to feel the resistance.
+Shiatsu uses a firm pressure, but always respectful of the recipients’ pain threshold.
+To achieve this, the Practitioner does not force, and applies the pressure until he feels the resistance.
 Some practitioners also work very smoothly.
 Shiatsu can cause a feeling of tension release, sometimes accompanied by a slight tingling or feeling of heat, but it should never be painful.
-The practitioner adapts the strength according to the sensitivity and needs of the person, so that each session is at ease while being effective.
+The Practitioner adapts the strength according to the sensitivity and needs of the person, so that each session is comfortable.

 5. Is Shiatsu suitable for everyone?

-Yes, shiatsu is a delicate technique accessible to everyone from children to the elderly.
+Yes, shiatsu is a delicate technique accessible to everyone from childhood to the elderly.
 Adaptations are possible for pregnant women, children or vulnerable people.
-It is also located in a hospital, a rehabilitation center, in mental health services … However, some specific medical conditions require prior advice from a doctor.
+It is also located in a hospital, a rehabilitation center, in mental health services… However, some specific medical conditions require prior advice from a doctor.
 The practitioner always makes sure to adapt his practice to respect the needs and limits of each individual.

 6. How long does a Shiatsu session last?

-there is variable according to the needs and the situation.
+There is variable according to the needs and the situation.
 A session generally lasts between 45 minutes and 1h30.
-Beyond this time, studies have shown that overloading nerve messages saturates the body and does not help as much as a shorter and more targeted session on the recipient’s request.
-A session begins with an exchange with the professional to understand the needs and context of the recipient.
+More than this time, studies have shown that overloading the nervous messages saturates the body and does not help as much as a shorter and more targeted session for the recipients’ request.
+A session begins with an exchange for the professional to understand the needs and context of the recipient.
 The phase of effective treatment follows, with pressure on muscles, joints, meridians and targeted areas.
 The session often ends with a moment of relaxation and rebalancing.
 This format allows for complete and personalized care.

 7. Should I undress for a Shiatsu session?

 No, Shiatsu is practiced on loose and comfortable clothes that allow for good mobility.
-You don’t need to undress (because nooil), which facilitates theAccess to all and contributes to its success in the four corners of the planet and in all cultures.
+You don’t need to undress (because there is no oil), which facilitates theAccess to all and contributes to its success in the four corners of the planet and in all cultures.
 To make the most of it, it is advisable to wear light clothes, such as a jumpsuit or a t-shirt and soft trousers, preferably in cotton, so that the practitioner can work easily.

 8. What are the contraindications to Shiatsu?